 This powerful AI helps you swap your face with that of an actor or actress from movies.
 You can use one of the many hundred templates from movies and tv shows starring your favorite actors and actresses to be replaced by you.
 Conversely, you can also use your videos to be used as base videos and replace yourself with anyone you want.
 This is the perfect tool for making spoof videos if you are a content creator or an influencer.

 Zao is a mobile app that lets you put your face on pictures and videos.
-You can use one of the many templates for videos available on the platform to be replaced you.
+You can use one of the many templates for videos available on the platform to replace you.
 The selection of videos includes scenes from popular movies and music videos, many from mainland Chinese movies and shows.
-Overall a fun app to use.
+Overall, it’s a fun app to use.

 Ever wondered how would you look like if you were part of an animated superhero movie or an anime?
 You can find the answer to that question by yourself using the Lensa app.
 Lensa is a Deepfake app, which was launched by Prisma Labs.
 It gained large-scale adoption and popularity over social media in 2022.
 The hook for its almost overnight popularity was its ability to artistically express a person in an altered superhero or animated reality.

 It is a face swap app, formerly known as Douplicat.
-It can create fun meme GIFs and videos from the templates which have been readied.
-All you have to do is upload your photo and select the video you want to reface it with.
+It can create fun meme GIFs and videos from the templates that have been readied.
+All you have to do is upload your photo and select the video you want to replace it with.

-Another face swap app, lets you select one of the pre-loaded videos and photos which you can superimpose your, or anyone else’s, face.
+Another face swap app lets you select one of the pre-loaded videos and photos to superimpose your, or anyone else’s, face.
 The library in FacePlay is one of the largest in the deep fake generation field.

 This website is perhaps the most wholesome on the list.
 This app makes a picture come to life.
 Simply upload your picture and see it come to life.
 This app produces gifs that are akin to iPhone’s ‘live photos’.
 You can see the subject in the picture blink and loosen around in a very natural and nuanced way.
 It is intended to be used to bring back pictures of our ancestors to life.